Sunita2644/Sunita2644/README.md

-Hello, I am Sunita Tanawade-Veer aspiring data scientist.I am a working professional with having experience into counselling for IT programms.
+Hello, I am Sunita Tanawade-Veer with around 3 years of experience as a software Tester.My skills include Manual Testing, Automation testing with Selenium and Python
-With work developed interest into IT field and Recently started learning programming.
-I have good grasping power so i learn things fast.
-Currently know Python, SQL, Machine learning basics and some linux basics.
-I Have good knowledge of Maths and Stats.
-Now enhancing my skills to become job ready, thus looking out for opportunities for fresher level jobs.
+I am proficient in API Testing using POSTMAN.
+Along with it i am very well aware about SQL, Machine learning and basics of linux and GIT
+I am a very fast learner and always ready to learn new things.